4k-developer/4K-Botnet/README.md

 # Commands
 ## DDoS - UNTESTED
 + Usage - cmds.php: DDoS(); url.php: URL
++ DDoSes a website via layer 7
 + Put the url in the "url.php" file

 ## getCreds
 + Usage - cmds.php: getCreds()
++ Looks for any login forms and saves the entered login info
 + Login info will be saved to "cred_log.txt" in the "Botnet" folder

 ## getCookies
 + Usage - cmds.php: getCookes()
++ Jacks your cookies
++ Cookies will be logged in "cookie_log.txt" in the "Botnet" folder

+## injectHeader
++ Usage - cmds.php: injectHeader(Header Text Here)
++ Inject a header (h1) into the webpage
++ Kinda stupid and pointless
++ The header is injected at the bottom of the page

+## promptUser
++ Usage - cmds.php: promptUser(Text here)
++ Prompts the user for a response
++ Later will be replaced by a chat box
++ Response logs saved in "prompt_log.txt" in the "Botnet" folder